Menstrual Cramps (Dysmenorrhea) in Teens

 The healthcare provider will ask about your child’s symptoms and health history.
 They may also ask about your family’s health history.
-The provider will give you r teen a physical exam.
+The healthcare provider will give your teen a physical exam.
 The physical exam may include a pelvic exam.
-Your daughter may also Ultrasound.
+Your child Ultrasound.
 This painless test uses sound waves and a computer to create images of blood vessels,